plut/ConstructiveGeometry.jl/docs/src/meshing.md

 With the default values for `atol` and `rtol`:
  - small spheres have approximately ``2+18r`` vertices (and always at least 6 vertices);
  - large spheres have 365 vertices.

+Larger spheres are rendered as subdivided icosahedra.
+Although slightly less regular than a Fibonacci sphere, this model is more efficient to compute: the combinatoric can be decided in advance, whereas a Fibonacci sphere requires a convex hull computation.
+Moreover, with the version of Polyhedra.jl/GLPK currently used by this module, the convex hull computation fails for larger spheres.
+The cutoff number of vertices between Fibonacci and icosahedral spheres (by default 1000 vertices) can be set using the `icosphere` parameter:
+`set_parameters(icosphere=0)*sphere(10)`
+will always use the icosahedral algorithm, while `set_parameters(icosphere=typemax(Int))*sphere(1000)` will always use (at your own risk!) the Fibonacci algorithm.

 ## [Symmetry](@id symmetry)